findonflow/find/Overview.md

 }
 ```

-# Asset Management

-With [Profile](./contracts/Profile.cdc) contract, [FindUserStatus](./contracts/FindUserStatus.cdc) contract and a list of scripts, viewing and managing FT and NFT assets made possible on .find and it is convenient with a call of the script.
-Even more we provide User information on community products like NFT Storefront listings, flowty rental / borrows and Flovatar marketplace listings.

-## Identity
+# Identity
 Identity and Personalized descriptions are important assets and features to .find and users.
 They show how a User want themselves to look like on chain and identify who they are besides the lengthy address.

 The information is stored under Profile resource in [Profile](./contracts/Profile.cdc) contract.

+# Identity

+With [Profile](./contracts/Profile.cdc) contract, [FindUserStatus](./contracts/FindUserStatus.cdc) contract and a list of scripts, viewing and managing FT and NFT assets made possible on .find and it is convenient with a call of the script.
+Even more we provide User information on community products like NFT Storefront listings, flowty rental / borrows and Flovatar marketplace listings.

 ## FungibleToken
 FungibleTokens are exposed under Find Profile contracts.